 In addition to sheriff’s deputies, emergency personnel from the North Highlands, Cold Spring, Garrison and Fishkill fire departments responded to the alarm, as did the Cold Spring police officers and paramedics from EMSTAR and the Philipstown Ambulance Corps.

-Members of the Putnam County Sheriff’s Office Bureau of Criminal Investigations, the Putnam County Fire Investigation Team and New York State Office of Fire Prevention and Control are investigating the cause and origin of the fire.The Current is a nonprofit supported by its readers; please consider a year-end gift.
+Members of the Putnam County Sheriff’s Office Bureau of Criminal Investigations, the Putnam County Fire Investigation Team and New York State Office of Fire Prevention and Control are investigating the cause and origin of the fire.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.